kstenerud/concise-encoding/cte-specification.md

 #### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
 The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
-The exponent's sign character may be omitted if it's positive.
+The exponent's sign character can be omitted if it's positive.
 Values should be normalized.

  * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
  * `0x1.0p0` = 1

-Base-16 notation should only be used to support legacy systems that can't handle decimal rounded values.
+Base-10 floating point notation should be preferred over base-16 notation.
 Decimal floating point values tend to be smaller, and also avoid the false precision of binary floating point values.
 [More info](https://github.com/kstenerud/compact-float/blob/master/compact-float-specification.md#how-much-precision-do-you-need)

 #### Floating Point Rules